SupeRuier/awesome-active-learning/on_build/AL_theory.md

 - Active Learning on a Budget: Opposite Strategies Suit High and Low Budgets [2022]:
   This work shows a behavior reminiscent of phase transition: typical points (representativeness) should best be queried in the low budget regime, while atypical (or uncertain) points are best queried when the budget is large.

+### When Uncertainty Works Better

+- On The Effectiveness of Active Learning by Uncertainty Sampling in Classification of High-Dimensional Gaussian Mixture Data [2022, ICASSP]

 # To be classified